‘Either you join ISIL or you challenge them’

 Saadiya‘s problems are exacerbated by its location in what is known as the disputed zone, between Kurdish-controlled northern Iraq and government-controlled areas.

 “Kurdistan is saying that Saadiya is theirs, and the central government is claiming that Saadiya is theirs, and the Sunnis are claiming the same as well,” Ali said.
 “Nobody is supporting it, because they know it‘s in a disputed area.”

-A 2016 by Amnesty International accused the Peshmerga of using the war with ISIL to consolidate their power and redraw territorial boundaries.
+A 2016 report by Amnesty International accused the Peshmerga of using the war with ISIL to consolidate their power and redraw territorial boundaries.
 The most visible manifestation of this can be seen just a few miles north of Saadiya, where the main road crosses a three-metre-deep trench that runs a full 1,000km around Kurdish-controlled territory, separating Saadiya from the Kurdish-controlled town of Jalawla just a few minutes to the north.

 The Kurds say this is a measure to protect themselves against ISIL, but the government and Shia groups worry that it is an attempt to annex large parts of the disputed zone.
 In the 1990s, former Iraqi President Saddam Hussein implemented a policy of “Arabisation” that forced many Kurds out of the disputed territories and encouraged Arabs to settle there.
 Human Rights Watch estimated that by the end of the 1970s, more than a quarter of a million people had been displaced.
 Many Kurds now see the current conflict as an opportunity to regain control of what they view as their rightful land.

 The Amnesty report further concluded that Kurdish government officials have “implicitly or explicitly justified the displacement of Arab residents as a way to reverse the forcible mass displacement of Kurds in previous decades“.